jellyfishsolutions/lynx-admin-ui/README.md

 - `hasRightColumn`: is a property of the type: `boolean`.
 If the value of this property is `true`, the details view is split in two columns.
 The second columns will contains the action buttons, like the save button.
 The `uiSettings` property of each field contains an option to move this field to the right column, just above the action buttons.
 It could be useful, for instance, to move a "preview image" field to the right column, to highlight the field.
 - `hideTabsInExpanded`: is a property of the type: `boolean` that decides if the tabs layout is rendered also in the expanded view of the field.
 - `hideTabsInModal`: is a property of the type: `boolean` that decides if the tabs layout is rendered also in the modal view of the field.
+- `smartSearchableHint`: the string to be visualized as hint text for the smart search field (can be localized).
 ## `EditableEntity` interface

 An `AdminUI` entity shall also implements the `EditableEntity`.
 To implement the interface, the class shall have these two methods: